isomorphic-software/smartclient-docs/classes/DatabaseBrowser.md

 If you wish to use this DS implementation, set `schemaDataSource` to "DBBrowser\_schemas" (the DBBrowser\_\* dataSource definitions are shipped in the SmartClient SDK inside /shared/ds - you must ensure that these are deployed to the same location - or another valid dataSouirce location - in your deployed app)

 Finally, to allow completely custom behavior retrieving the set of schemas within a database, you can provide your own DataSource implementation to retrieve schema names.
 At a minimum this DataSource have must have fields `dbName` and `schemaName`.
+The request to retrieve schemas may be customized via [DatabaseBrowser.schemaCriteria](#attr-databasebrowserschemacriteria), [DatabaseBrowser.schemaFetchOperation](#attr-databasebrowserschemafetchoperation) and [DatabaseBrowser.schemaFetchRequestProperties](#attr-databasebrowserschemafetchrequestproperties).

 **Flags**: IR